ChillingEffect/wechat-republic/README.md

 # wechat-republic
-a simple wechat robot write with nodejs
+A simple wechat translate robot write with nodejs(ES2018).

+He can translate any language(text or voice) to Chinese.
+If you send anything else he will give you a fortune back.

+One more thing, he can control your Rokid(a smart voice control robot) speak the message out.

 ## How to use
 ```
 apt install fortune
 apt install translate-shell
-node main.js
+node --experimental-modules main.js
 ```